William Hartnell: Early career

 Hartnell entered the theatre in 1925 working under Frank Benson as a general stagehand.
-He appeared in numerous Shakespearian plays, including The Merchant of Venice (1926), Julius Caesar (1926), As You Like It (1926), Hamlet (1926), The Tempest (1926) and Macbeth (1926).
-He also appeared in She Stoops to Conquer (1926), The School for Scandal (1926) and Good Morning, Bill (1927), before performing in Miss Elizabeth's Prisoner (1928).
+He appeared in numerous Shakespearian plays, including The Merchant of Venice, Julius Caesar, As You Like It, Hamlet, The Tempest and Macbeth (all 1926).
+He also appeared in She Stoops to Conquer, The School for Scandal (both 1926) and Good Morning, Bill (1927), before performing in Miss Elizabeth's Prisoner (1928).
 This play was written by Robert Neilson Stephens and E. Lyall Swete.
 It featured the actress Heather McIntyre, whom he married during the following year.
 His first of more than 60 film appearances was in Say It With Music (1932).

 Radio work also featured in his career, with his earliest known performance – in a production of Chinese Moon Party – being broadcast by the BBC on 11 May 1931.

 From the outbreak of the Second World War, Hartnell attempted to volunteer for the RAF.
 He served in the British Army in the Tank Corps, but he was invalided out after 18 months as the result of a nervous breakdown and returned to acting.
 In 1942, he was cast as Albert Fosdike in Noël Coward's film In Which We Serve.
 He turned up late for his first day of shooting, and Coward berated him in front of the cast and crew for his unprofessionalism, made him personally apologise to everyone and then sacked him.
 Michael Anderson, who was the first assistant director, took over the part (and was credited as "Mickey Anderson").

 Hartnell continued to play comic characters until he was cast in the robust role of Sergeant Ned Fletcher in The Way Ahead (1944).
 From then on, his career was defined by playing mainly policemen, soldiers and thugs.
 This typecasting bothered him, for even when he was cast in comedies he found he invariably played the "heavy".
+In 1947 he was cast in a major role in the Boulting brothers classic gangster film noir Brighton Rock, playing the tough gang underboss, Dallow.
+In 1957 he appeared in Hell Drivers as a ruthless and hard-nosed transport yard manager, Cartley.
 In 1958, he played the sergeant in the first Carry On comedy film, Carry On Sergeant.
 He appeared as serjeant-at-arms of Grand Fenwick Will Buckley, another military character, in the film The Mouse That Roared (1959), which starred Peter Sellers, and he played a town councillor in the Boulting brothers' film Heavens Above!
 (1963), again with Sellers.

 His first regular role on television was as Sergeant Major Percy Bullimore in The Army Game in 1957.
 He left after the first season and returned for the final season in 1961.
 Again, although it was a comedy series, he found himself cast in a "tough guy" role.
 He also appeared in a supporting role in the film version of This Sporting Life (1963), giving a sensitive performance as an ageing rugby league talent scout known as "Dad".

 Hartnell described himself as "a legitimate character actor of the theatre and film".